What happens when we turn on computer?

 An overview of the boot process

 The boot process is something that happens every time you turn your computer on.
 You don’t really see it, because it happens so fast.
-You press the power button come back a few minutes later and Windows XP, or Windows Vista, or whatever Operating System you use is all loaded.
+You press the power button and come back a few sec (or minutes if on slow storage like HDD) later and Windows 10, or Windows 11, or whatever Operating System you use is all loaded.

 The BIOS chip tells it to look in a fixed place, usually on the lowest-numbered hard disk (the boot disk) for a special program called a boot loader (under Linux the boot loader is called Grub or LILO).
 The boot loader is pulled into memory and started.
 The boot loader’s job is to start the real operating system.